 HOW TO START A FREEDOM BY DESIGN™ PROJECT

 - Chapters can declare a FBD project at any point in the year.
 After finding a client and defining a project, declaring allows the AIAS National Office to feature your project nationally and provide support.

-- After declaring, chapters also have the option apply for grant funding which will be allocated three times a year: October 15th, February 15th, April 15th.
+- After declaring, chapters also have the option apply for grant funding.
+Grant applications close: November 15th, March 15th, May 15th.

 *Grants are allocated based on quality of grant application, grant availability, and attendance at Grassroots.